changeemma/markdown-cv/index.md

 Developed a network automation framework for clients with nationwide impact such as Claro, Telefónica and Telecom.

 - Designed and implemented processing modules and REST API.
-- Integrated MAT framework with third-party APIs according to client requirement.
+- Developed third-party API integrations to the framework according to client requirement.
 - Participated in the design and implementation of new features.
 - Technologies: Python, Airflow, Ansible, FormIO, InfluxData's TICK stack, Grafana, Docker